 Phantom Periods and Endometriosis

-Periods without actual flow, also known as phantom periods or phantom flow, have symptoms that are very similar to those of a normal periods except that there is no actual blood release.
-Phantom periods can occur due to a variety of reasons including stress and endometriosis.
+Periods without actual flow, also known as phantom periods or phantom flow, have symptoms that are very similar to those of a normal period, except that there is no actual blood release.
+Phantom periods can occur due to a variety of reasons, including stress and endometriosis.

 The symptoms of phantom periods include abdominal cramps, fatigue, tenderness in the breasts, mood swings, bloating, and overall discomfort.